• About Us

 Australian Female Parrot Names

 If your parrot is female, this is the list you are looking for.
-The names chosen are sweet and perfect for these parrots that make us so happy with their singing.
-There are more than 52 name options for female Australian parrots, see:
+The names chosen are sweet and perfect for these parrots which make us so happy with their singing.
+There are many name options for female Australian parrots, see:

 1. Aphrodite